 The Bachelor of Arts in Fine Art concentration track culminates in an interdisciplinary yearlong Senior Capstone experience.
 The first semester of the senior year involves working closely with a professor and members of the Art Faculty to research and develop skills and ideas for a Senior Thesis Exhibition.
 The second semester of the senior year is focused on creating a body of original artwork and mounting a Senior Thesis Exhibition for public presentation.

 The Graphic Design concentration provides a learning environment that nurtures creative thinking and skill development.
 The curriculum is carefully assembled to fulfill the growing interest in graphic design from students in the Department of Art and beyond.
-Courses are designed to help students acquire the applicable skills and knowledge of digital software to gain professional proficiency in every aspect of the graphic design profession.
+Courses are designed to help students acquire the applicable skills and knowledge of design principles to gain professional proficiency in every aspect of the graphic design profession.
 The concentration will also prepare students for further study at the graduate level and to meet the demands of the workforce.

 The Museum Studies concentration is a Bachelor of Arts degree program offered in the Department of Art.
 Museum Studies is an important emerging field in art.
 The museum studies program at GC is one of few undergraduate programs offered in the U.S.